theaentmachine/base-php-aent/README.md

 # Base PHP Aent

-This image is a base image you can extend to build Aents using PHP.
+This image is a base image you can extend to build aents using PHP.

 The base image contains:

 - PHP 7.2
-- Hermes (for Aents process intercom)
+- [Aenthill](https://aenthill.github.io/) (for aents process intercom)
-- Docker (required by Hermes)
+- Docker (required by Aenthill)